PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

-Whether passwords and API keys supplied as plaintext should be hashed during startup, to prevent the plaintext versions from staying in memory.
-Doing so increases significantly the cost of verifying credentials.
+Whether passwords and API keys supplied in the configuration as plaintext should be hashed during startup, to prevent the plaintext versions from staying in memory.
+Doing so increases significantly the cost of verifying credentials and is thus disabled by default.
+Note that this option only applies to credentials stored in the configuration as plaintext, but hashed credentials are supported without enabling this option.

 .. _setting-webserver-loglevel: